 ; and Silverton Mountain

-There are three Utah heli skiing options: Diamond Peaks operate from Powder Mountain
+There are two Utah heli skiing options: Diamond Peaks operate from Powder Mountain

 and Alta ski resort